Swati-Verma671/Genshin-teams-simulator/README.md

  - React.js

 ## Plans
-This website will subsequently see many changes as the time goes by as I still have many Ideas for it.
+This website will subsequently see many changes as the time goes by as I still have many ideas for it.
 So if you have any suggestions please feel free to contact me.

 ## Link to the live site: [Here](https://genshinteamrandomiser.herokuapp.com/)